-2. \\\What data should be used for Notification if data reflective of April 1 is not available?
+2. What data should be used for Notification if data reflective of April 1 is not available?
 The data used for the notification and publication requirements does not need to reflect April 1st.
 However, State agencies and LEAs are encouraged to use the most current data available to prepare both the notification and publication lists.
 If data collected for October reporting requirements (i.e. FNS-742 data) are the most current data available, this data may be used to fulfill the notification and publication requirements.
-State agencies must include a note in the notification and publication lists that the numbers provided do not confer eligibility.
 Interested LEAs must provide State Agencies identified student and enrollment data reflective of April 1st to participate in CEP in subsequent school years.
 If proxy data are used for the notification and publication process, a note must be included to explain that the data provided is a proxy for actual eligibility and interested LEAs must provide full school level identified student data as of April 1st to determine eligibility and participate in CEP.

-3. \\\What is the correct protocol for informing the public about CEP?
+3. What is the correct protocol for informing the public about CEP?